Kata-Teamm8s/SysopsSquad-Archit-Kata/adr-extract-reporting.md

-# ADR 1: Extract reporting from the main system (a.k.a the Monolith)
+# ADR 1: Extract Reporting from the Main System (a.k.a the Monolith)

 ## Status